vitreousz/42bit-logic-analyer/README.md

 The Specs:

-    • All this for less than $100 in parts and pcb"
+    • All this for less than $100 in parts and pcb

     • 40 Channels + 2 Dedicated Triggers